 Asbestos Surveys may only be completed by individuals who are Certified Asbestos Consultants (CAC) and registered with Cal/OSHA.
 The CAC must also be a party with no vested interest in the demolition or renovation project.
 There are numerous items that must be documented on the Asbestos Survey, including but not limited to:

-- Who requested the survey and date the survey was requested.
+- Who requested the survey and the date the survey was requested.

-- The CAC performing the survey, proof of OSHA certification and employing company.
+- The CAC performing the survey, proof of OSHA certification and employing the company.

 - Indication of all types of asbestos-containing materials, whether known or assumed.